landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 ## Reinventing the Wheel

-This specific technique of PE loading is referred as "Reflective PE Loading" which to me is some #redteam term I'd never heard before embarking on this project.
-This name is not very descriptive in my opinion, but a "reflective PE loader" is simply some user-mode code that can load and execute a PE without going through the normal `LoadLibrary()` / `CreateProcess()` routines .
+The specific technique of PE loading outlined here is referred to as "Reflective PE Loading".
+To me this sounds like some #redteam term I'd never heard before embarking on this project, and is not very descriptive in my opinion... but a "reflective PE loader" is simply some user-mode code that can load and execute a PE without going through the normal `LoadLibrary()` / `CreateProcess()` routines .

-Avoiding `LoadLibrary()` and `CreateProcess()` is very important for us since those will check for code integrity... and any code we write will not be properly signed.
+Avoiding `LoadLibrary()` and `CreateProcess()` is very important for us since those will check for code integrity and any code we write will not be properly signed.

 I took a look at the work involved and decided I wanted to write my own loader for a few reasons: